phac-nml/irida/doc/administrator/web/index.md

 If this file does not exist the platform will use internal configuration values which will probably not correspond to your production environment.

+The `mail.server.*` configuration parameters will need to correspond to a configured mail server, such as [Postfix][].
+This will be used by IRIDA to send email notifications to users on the creation of an account or on password resets.

 Analytics
 ---------
 The IRIDA platform supports web analytics.
 Include the analytic snippet inside a file in `/etc/irida/analytics/`.
 The snippet will be injected into the page.